-No. If you own historic property, you follow the same building permit process as for non-historic property.
-The historic preservation review is an extra step in the normal application procedure.
-You do not apply separately for a preservation approval.
+If you own historic property, you follow the same building permit process as for non-historic property.
+The preservation review is an extra step in the normal application procedure.
+You do not apply separately for preservation permit approval.

 - Building Permits for Historic Property